 Is the VIP Experience worth it?

 Just about every Luau offers an Upgraded experience and often a super upgrade.
-They come up with all types of crazy names so when we list prices we stick with VIP and Super VIP.
+They come up with all types of crazy names for them, so when we list prices we stick with VIP and Super VIP.
 It will be very obvious when booking which is which.

 There are two main locations for luaus on Oahu.
 Honolulu and Kapolei.
 These are the two main Tourist locations so it’s unsurprising the competition is fierce.
 On top of these, there are three outliers, which we will deal with first.
 The Polynesian Cultural Centre in Laie, the Ka Moana Luau at the Sea Life Park, and the new Toa Luau at Waimea Valley.

-Visitors staying at the Turtle Bay Resort are advised to Visit the Luau at the Polynesian Centre as its really quite close and the hotel will lay on transportation for you, but also the Family themed Toa Luau is right on your doorstep too.
+Visitors staying at the Turtle Bay Resort are advised to Visit the Luau at the Polynesian Centre as it’s really quite close and the hotel will lay on transportation for you, but also the Family themed Toa Luau is right on your doorstep too.

 Map Of Oahu Luau’s

-- Cost – $122.95 Adults – $98.36 Children (4-11) VIP + $25
+- Cost – $139.95 Adults – $111.96 Children (4-11) – Gateway Buffet

-- Drinks – Not Included
+- Drinks – No Alcohol Served!

 - Perfect for – Experiencing Hawaiian Culture